Skip to Content

 • Remove the marinated chicken from the fridge at least thirty minutes before baking.
 The flesh near the bone will not cook through if you bake the chicken directly from the refrigerator.

-• Place a piece of baking paper or aluminum foil on a baking tray, and brush a thin layer of oil on it.
+• Place a piece of aluminum foil on a baking tray and brush a thin layer of oil.
 Alternatively, you can also line the tray with baking paper, which is more environmentally friendly.

-• Arrange the marinated chicken pieces on the tray.
+• Arrange the marinated chicken pieces on the baking sheet.

 • Preheat the oven to 200°C/390°F. (The exact tandoori chicken oven setting depends on the model of the oven.)
 Bake the tandoori chicken in the oven with high heat for fifteen minutes.

 • Remove the tray from the oven.
-Brush some melted butter on the chicken, turn over the chicken and continue baking for another thirty minutes or until the edges turn slightly charred.
-(The cooking time can be varied from oven to oven).
+Brush some melted butter on the chicken, turn over the chicken, and continue baking for another thirty minutes or until the edges turn slightly charred.
+(The cooking time can be varied from oven to oven.
+Use a meat thermometer to check the internal temperature of the chicken if you are unsure).

-Note: You can place the chicken on a wire rack after the initial baking for fifteen minutes.
+Note: After baking, you can place the chicken on a wire rack for fifteen minutes.
 This is especially useful if the oven is not hot enough and cannot create some light charred marks on the chicken.
-In this case, place the chicken on the wire rack and place it close to the top heating element.
+Place the chicken on the wire rack close to the top heating element.
 Broil the chicken until you get the desired color.

-This oven baked tandoori chicken can be served as a side dish, or together with biryani rice, roti, or naan.
-The leftover is ideal to turn into butter chicken.
+This oven baked tandoori chicken can be served as a side dish or with biryani rice, roti, or naan.
+The leftover is ideal for turning into butter chicken.
 You can refer to our butter chicken recipe on this blog.

 The oven-baked tandoori chicken recipe